 Except as otherwise provided in this Section 12, neither Party shall assign, pledge or otherwise transfer this Agreement or any right or obligation under this Agreement without first obtaining the other Party’s written consent, which consent shall not be unreasonably withheld or delayed.
 Any assignment or transfer of this Agreement or any rights, duties or interests hereunder by any Party without the written consent of the other Party, unless otherwise authorized in this Section 12, shall be null and void and of no force and effect.
 Except as provided for in Sections 12(C) and 12(E), any assignment authorized under this Section 12 will not operate to relieve a Party assigning this Agreement or any of its rights, interests, or obligations hereunder of the responsibility of full compliance with the requirements of this Agreement unless (1) the other Party consents, such consent not be unreasonably withheld or delayed, and (2) the assignee agrees in writing to be bound by all of the obligations and duties of the assigning Party provided for in this Agreement.

 Company shall be permitted to assign or otherwise transfer this Agreement or its rights, duties and obligations hereunder, in whole or in part, by operation of law or otherwise, without Operator’s consent but with prior written notice to Operator, (i) to any ISO, or (ii) to any successor to or transferee of the direct or indirect ownership or operation of all or part of the Company Electric System.
 Upon the assumption by any such permitted assignee of Company’s rights, duties and obligations hereunder, Company shall be released and discharged from this Agreement.
+[Need to discuss inclusion of text to allow for the provision of reasonable security to Operator in the event that such assignment above is to entity with a lower credit rating than Ameren]

-Operator shall be permitted to assign or otherwise transfer this Agreement or its rights, duties and obligations hereunder, in whole or in part, by operation of law or otherwise, without Company’s consent but with prior written notice to Company, to any chartered financial institution (hereinafter “Lender”) as collateral security for financing of the Plant.
-Company agrees to provide to such Lender(s) on a timely basis such information and such consents, opinions, resolutions and related documents as are reasonably requested by such Lender(s) and are ordinary and customary in connection with the closing of a project financing for facilities such as the Plant.
+Operator shall be permitted to assign or otherwise transfer this Agreement or its rights, duties and obligations hereunder, in whole or in part, by operation of law or otherwise, without Company’s consent but with prior written notice to Company, to any of its affiliates and any non-affiliated entity in connection with the financing or accounting structure of the Facility and it may also make a collateral assignment of this Agreement to any and all Lenders or grant any or all Lenders a lien or security interest in any right, title or interest in part or all of the Facility or any or all of Customer's rights under this Agreement for the purpose of the financing or refinancing of the Facility Company agrees to provide to such Lender(s) on a timely basis such information and such consents, opinions, resolutions and related documents as are reasonably requested by such Lender(s) and are ordinary and customary in connection with the closing of a financing, refinancing, leasing, project financing or other financial structuring for facilities such as the Plant.
+In addition, any Lenders may transfer or assign its rights associated with such Unit upon liquidation of or foreclosure of its rights with respect to this Plant or this Agreement in satisfaction of Operator’s obligations under such financing structure.,